High data quality in the German Soccer League

 E-mail convinces and activates thousands of new customers

 What comes out?
 Viking and Schober initially carry out analyses and e-mail marketing in Germany with great success.
 Thousands of new customers are convinced, so that the positive experience is also transferred to other European markets: After Austria and the UK, the next market on the agenda is Belgium.
-With international data partners and its data expertise, Schober manages the international roll-out of B2B marketing campaigns.
+With international data partners and his data know-how, Schober manages the international roll-out of B2B marketing campaigns.

 Outlook: Constant dripping wears the stone instead of mayflies